 The bottom line is that many professionals simply don’t have the tools they need to write effective documents.
 But the good news is that when professionals are taught strategies that teach them how to apply their problem-solving skills to the writing process, they have the tools to plan, write, and revise more effectively and efficiently.

-We use a workshop-style approach in our onsite courses and webinars.
+We use a workshop-style approach in our onsite workshops and webinars.
 A workshop engages participants on a variety of levels.
 Rather than use generic examples that participants may not be able to relate to, our business writing classes use excerpts from your staff’s writing so that they can apply the concepts to work with which they’re familiar.
 The modules of the course build upon one another so that with each exercise and breakout, participants are applying additional concepts and getting feedback on their work as the business writing class progresses.